 Companions on the Inner Way offers a safe communal place to explore our deep longings for the Holy.
-Grounded in the Christian tradition, our contemplative retreats incorporate body, mind, and soul through presentations, dialogue, spiritual practices, art, music, movement, and worship with Eucharist.
+Grounded in the Christian tradition, our guided retreats incorporate body, mind, and soul through presentations, dialogue, spiritual practices, art, music, movement, and worship with Eucharist.
 We strive to create an environment that is theologically curious, radically welcoming, and liturgically vibrant.

 In the early 1980's Morton Kelsey joined with Professor Roy Fairchild to develop the concept of Companions on the Inner Way.
 They saw the advantage of offering a retreat experience that gave people the time in which to address their spiritual issues and attend to their own personal growth.
 Roy was assisted by Andy Dreitcer and later, Elizabeth Liebert, in providing Companions and other programs under the umbrella of San Francisco Theological Seminary's Center for Christian Spiritual Disciplines, as the Program for Christian Spirituality was then called.
 In those early years, Companions was eight full days, and drew many SFTS students during their January intersession to what was often their first spirituality course.